marioluisao/sRNA_networks/README.md

 **3. Inferelator_output_files:** it contains all the networks inferred with the *Inferelator* (but the ones with noisy *E. coli*  priors).
 Each output folder contains three files: regression coefficients (betas_\*.RData files), confidence scores (combined_conf\*.RData files) and the parameters and input file (params_and_input.RData).

-**4. Miscellaneous_scripts:** it contains multiple R scripts that can be used to generate input files and to analyze the output of the *Inferelator*.
+**4. Miscellaneous_scripts:** it contains multiple R scripts that can be used to analyze the output of the *Inferelator*.

 *Finally, this repository includes an R notebook with the code for post-inference analyses.*